-The majority of the most popular books for weight loss don’t seem to bother that much to fully explain the difference betweens simple and complex carbs, which leaves a lot of people clueless and frustrated because of the lack of results.
-Carbs represent of one of the three macronutrients, the other two being protein and fat, which provide calories (energy) to our bodies and are categorized into two main groups, simple and complex, depending on their molecular structure.
+The majority of the most popular books for weight loss don’t seem to bother that much to fully explain the difference between simple carbs vs complex carbs, which leaves a lot of people clueless and frustrated because of the lack of results.
+Carbs represent of one of the three macro-nutrients, the other two being protein and fat, which provide calories (energy) to our bodies and are categorized into two main groups, simple and complex, depending on their molecular structure.

 Both simple and complex carbs provide 4 calories per gram and they are both absorbed in the form of glucose, a blood sugar which can be used as an energy source for our bodies for basic sustenance or work.

 You might ask what impact simple and complex carbs have on weight loss or even gain.
 Many nutrition experts have said that the wrong usage of carbs can have a very negative impact on weight management.
 You’d also be right to deduce that carbs are the main reason you’re fat, but for entirely different reasons.
 Many diet experts are firm in their belief that calories coming from complex carbohydrates provide the bulk of the average person’s diet, despite the bad publicity it gets from the media.